StarSimVR/geometry/README.md

 # geometry

+## obj
+For an obj file to be textured, the texture has to be present in the directory.
+So to import and visualize the object, please include the matching texture from the texture directory in our blender-projects repository.

 ## Summary

 The geometry for our project.

 ## License